AjayPeter582/Atty-theChatApp/README.md

 A real-time chat application built using the MERN stack with Socket.io for smooth messaging.
 The frontend is designed with React, Tailwind CSS, and Daisy UI.

 ## 🚀 Features
+- Supports up to 30 themes using Daisy UI
+- Works flawlessly on mobile devices
+- Can exchange text messages and even images
+- Supports up to 30 themes using Daisy UI
 - Real-time messaging with Socket.io
 - User authentication (Signup/Login)
 - Responsive and modern UI with Tailwind and Daisy UI